 While Forman and Mahaffy are its creators, the content of Eau Queer is student-driven; students produce the festival from the initial stages of screening films at Frameline in San Francisco to negotiating fees with distributors, and engineering a publicity campaign.
 Students learn valuable skills in film criticism, event planning and public relations, and use the power of cinema to build bridges between the UWEC campus and larger Eau Claire queer communities.

-The Women’s and LGBTQ Resource Center is the new home of the film festival.
-After running through the Women’s Studies Program for six years, we added a third Executive Director, Christopher Jorgenson, who brings to us a wealth of experience in event planning and working with the Eau Claire campus and broader LGBTQ communities.
+The Gender & Sexuality Resource Center is the new home of the film festival.
+After running through the Women’s Studies Program for six years, we added a third Executive Director, Christopher Jorgenson, who brings to us a wealth of experience in event planning and working with the Eau Claire campus and broader LGBTQIA+ communities.

 We are entering a three-year grant cycle through the Blugold Commitment Differential Tuition awards, meaning we have exciting plans for the future!
 We look forward to screening queer cinema that pushes boundaries, addresses power and privilege, and unites our community!